 Pistachios, when eaten with high-carbohydrate foods, may result in lower than expected blood sugar levels, an important factor in reducing risk of diabetes.

 Not all nuts are created equal.
 Whether you’re craving the perfect snack, trying to eat more sensibly, or even a world-class athlete training for the Olympics, pistachios are fuel for life.
-Not only delicious and filling, these little green treats are enriched with antioxidants, protein, and healthy fats that boost energy and promote muscle recovery.
-It’s no wonder the men’s and women’s USA Water Polo teams and Miss California love the power of pistachios!
+Delicious and filling, these little green treats have antioxidants, protein, and healthy fats that boost energy and promote muscle recovery.
+It’s no wonder 2011 Road Race World Champion Mark Cavendish appreciates the Power of Pistachios!

 “I never met anyone who didn’t like pistachios.”